Friday 12

 • place

-Session 1: “Illegal Gold Mining: A Complex Challenge for Human Rights”
+Session 1: "Illegal Gold Mining: A Complex Human Rights Challenge".

 Session 2: "Human Rights in the Digital Age: Ethical, Legal and Political Challenges for the Use of New Technologies"